natalyabakhshetyan/no_show_data_analysis/README.md

-<<<<<<< HEAD
 # No-show Appointments Data Analysis

 The project investigates the data set of 100k medical appointments across hospitals in Brazil.
 Specifically, it explores the factors that may or may not predict whether a patient will show up to their appointment.
-This project is part of Udacity's Data Analysis Nanodegree program requirements.
+This project is part of Udacity's Data Analysis Nanodegree program.

 ## Getting Started